 - 2 eggs

 - 2 pieces of bread, toasted

 - In a skillet, heat butter over medium low heat.
-Add in green onions and let cook until beginning to soften, 2-3 minutes.
-Slice radishes in half and add to butter.
-Also add in thyme and salt.
-Cover and let cook until radishes are tender, 5-6 minutes.
+Add in scallions and let cook until beginning to soften, 2-3 minutes.
+Add the radishes, thyme, and salt to the scallions.
+Cover and let cook, stirring once or twice, until radishes are tender but still have a bit of crispness to them, 5-6 minutes.
 Taste and adjust seasoning.

-- To serve, place toast on a plate, generously cover with radish, and top with poached egg.
+- To serve, place toast on two plates, divide radish mixture, and top each with a poached egg.

 Grains: An easy way to make this gluten-free or just a grain bowl, use a base of quinoa, millet, or farro.
 This can also make for a lovely savory porridge with steel cut oats or amaranth.

 Cheese: Add a bit of crumbled goat cheese or feta before serving.

 Asparagus: I know these radish aren’t grown everywhere so my best substitution would be to use asparagus, cut into 2″ long pieces.
 Not the same but still delicious!